andresebr/kumodd/README.md

     6f1d791aeca25495a939b87fcb17f1bd *985500.gif
     207dcccbd17410f86d56ab3bc9c28281 *991080.xls

-For this tetst, the option "Convert uploaded files to Google Docs editor format" should not be checked in Google Drive's Settings; otherwise, the files will be converted during upload, the MD5 values will change, and the test will fail.
+Make sure the option "Convert uploaded files to Google Docs editor format" should not be checked in Google Drive's Settings; otherwise, the files will be converted during upload, the MD5 values will change, and the test will fail.
 Drag the test folder into google drive.
-Finally, download the folder with kmodd, for example using:
+Then, download the folder with Kumodd, for example using the options: -f test to select the test folder, -d all to download all file types, and -col test to select the MD5, status and file name columns.

     ./kumodd.py -f test -d all -col test